 - Sound out most unfamiliar words accurately in age appropriate books, without undue hesitation.

 - Be taught focussed phonic sessions 5 times a week.
 Year 1 will focus on phase 5, moving onto phase 6 in year 2.
 Year 2 will focus on phase 6.

 - Take part in weekly guided reading sessions that total to 1 hour 20 minutes.
 Children will read with an adult twice a week.
 A focus group is taught by the teacher where the children will recap phonics skills and be taught new skills in order to progress with their reading.

 - Children that do not pass the Year 1 phonics screening test will have the opportunity to repeat the test in Year 2.

 At Key Stage Two (Years 3-6) children will:

 - Receive additional phonics support if they have not yet passed the Year 1 phonics screening test.
 Half termly phonics assessments are completed by the phonics co-ordinator and this knowledge is used to plan and structure additional phonics teaching.

 - Receive further phase 6 input through the teaching of spelling and grammar.

-A big thank you to all the parents who attended the KS1 Phonics Workshops.
+Throughout the course of the year, we will be hosting KS1 Phonics Workshops for parents of Year 1 and Year 2 children.
+A big thank you to all the parents who have attended the KS1 Phonics Workshops to date.
 We hope that you found the afternoon beneficial.
 Please find a copy of the presentation and hand-outs below: